Unternehmen Shop

 In this method, the salt removes the water from the food.
 And without water, putrefactive bacteria and mold have no chance.

-Show tip
+Show pickling tip